Life: AD 76 – 138

 But the sequence of events does indeed seem suspicious.
-Trajan died the 8 August AD 117, on the 9th it was announced at Antioch that he had adopted Hadrian.
+Trajan died on the 8 August AD 117, on the 9th it was announced at Antioch that he had adopted Hadrian.
 But only by the 11th was it made public that Trajan was dead.

-Once Hadrian’s accession was secure, and only then, did empress Plotina announce Trajan’s death.
+Once Hadrian’s accession was secure, and only then, did Empress Plotina announce Trajan’s death.

-Hadrian, already in the east as governor of Syria at the time, was present at Trajan’s cremation at Seleucia (the ashes were therafter shipped back to Rome).
+Hadrian, already in the east as governor of Syria at the time, was present at Trajan’s cremation at Seleucia (the ashes were thereafter shipped back to Rome).
 Though now he was there as emperor.

 Right from the start Hadrian made it clear that he was his own man.
 One of his very first decisions was the abandonment of the eastern territories which Trajan had just conquered during his last campaign.
-Had Augustus a century before spelled out that his successors should keep the empire within the natural boundaries of the rivers Rhine, Danube and Euphrates, then Trajan had broken that rule and had crossed the Euphrates.
+Had Augustus a century before spelt out that his successors should keep the empire within the natural boundaries of the rivers Rhine, Danube and Euphrates, then Trajan had broken that rule and crossed the Euphrates.
 On Hadrian’s order once pulled back to behind the Euphrates again.

-Hadrian did not travel directly back to Rome, but first set out for the Lower Danube to deal with trouble with the Sarmatians at the border.
+Hadrian did not travel directly back to Rome but first set out for the Lower Danube to deal with trouble with the Sarmatians at the border.
 While he was there he also confirmed Trajan’s annexation of Dacia.

 The memory of Trajan, the Dacian gold mines and the army’s misgivings about withdrawing from conquered lands clearly convinced Hadrian that it might not be wise always to withdraw behind the natural boundaries advised by Augustus.

 If Hadrian set out to rule as honourably as his beloved predecessor, then he got off to a bad start.
 He had not arrived in Rome yet and four respected senators, all ex-consuls, were dead.
 Men of the highest standing in Roman society, all had been killed for plotting against Hadrian.
 Many however saw these executions as a way by which Hadrian was removing any possible pretenders to his throne.
 All four had been friends of Trajan.
-Lusius Quietus had been a military commander and Gaius Nigrinus ha dbeen a very wealthy and influential politician; in fact so influential he had been thought a possible successor to Trajan.
+Lucius Quietus had been a military commander and Gaius Nigrinus had been a very wealthy and influential politician; in fact so influential he had been thought a possible successor to Trajan.

-But what makes the ‘affair of the four consulars’ especially unsavoury is that Hadrian refused to take any responsibility for this matter.
+But what makes the ‘affair of the four consulars’, especially unsavoury is that Hadrian refused to take any responsibility for this matter.
 Might other emperors have gritted their teeth and announced that a ruler needed to act ruthlessly in order to grant the empire a stable, unshakable government, then Hadrian denied everything.